What is eczema?

 How common is eczema?

 Eczema is a common skin condition, affecting as many as 15 million Americans.
 It most often occurs in very young children.
 Ten percent to 20 percent of all infants have eczema, according to the National Institutes of Health.
-However, nearly half outgrow the condition.
-It affects males and females equally, and is more common in people who have a personal or family history of asthma and allergies.
+However, nearly half outgrow the condition or have significant improvement as they get older.
+Eczema affects males and females equally, and is more common in people who have a personal or family history of asthma and allergies.

 How is eczema diagnosed?